-- 1. Train staff to safely evacuate people with disabilities in various types of emergency situations when developing guidelines and a plan for emergency evacuations.50 - 2.
-Include strategies for people with disabilities in various types of emergency situations when developing guidelines and a plan for emergency evacuations.50 - 3.
-Provide direct access to telephone emergency services, including 911 services, for people who use TDD's and computer modems.51 - 4.
-If the City becomes involved in providing emergency shelters, provide emergency sheltering programs that are accessible to people with disabilities.52
+- 2. Include strategies for people with disabilities in various types of emergency situations when developing guidelines and a plan for emergency evacuations. - 3.
+Provide direct access to telephone emergency services, including 911 services, for people who use TDD's and computer modems. - 4.
+If the City becomes involved in providing emergency shelters, provide emergency sheltering programs that are accessible to people with disabilities.

-- Incorporate the following elements into emergency planning: - Address what to do when an alarm is triggered; - Establish meeting places for assistance and evacuation chairs; - o Provide direction on what to do if assistance is not available; and - Establish floor captains. - Test the City's emergency plan and evacuation procedures with periodic drills, both announced and unannounced.
-Enlist people with different disabilities to role-play during emergency simulations. - Review existing procedures dealing with emergencies to ensure that people with disabilities can be alerted and that they can alert emergency service providers. - Review suggestions for evacuation plans and procedures on the U.S. Access Board website at http://www.ada.gov/emergencyprepguide.htm.
-As applicable, review other resources such as the Procedures for Employees with Disabilities in Office Occupancies document published by FEMA and the U.S. Fire Administration. - Work with disability organizations to explore the use of technologies such as audible exit signs for orientation and direction or vibrating paging systems. - To review specific suggestions for evacuation plans and procedures at the US Access Board website at http://www.ada.gov/emergencyprepguide.htm, and the Emergency Procedures for Employees with Disabilities in Office Occupancies document published by FEMA and the US Fire Administration.
+- Incorporate the following elements into emergency planning: - Address what to do when an alarm is triggered; - Establish meeting places for assistance and evacuation chairs; - Provide direction on what to do if assistance is not available; and - Establish floor captains. - Test the City's emergency plan and evacuation procedures with periodic drills, both announced and unannounced.
+Enlist people with different disabilities to role-play during emergency simulations. - Review existing procedures dealing with emergencies to ensure that people with disabilities can be alerted and that they can alert emergency service providers. - Review suggestions for evacuation plans and procedures on the U.S. Access Board website: ADA.gov.
+As applicable, review other resources such as the Procedures for Employees with Disabilities in Office Occupancies document published by FEMA and the U.S. Fire Administration. - Work with disability organizations to explore the use of technologies such as audible exit signs for orientation and direction or vibrating paging systems. - To review specific suggestions for evacuation plans and procedures at the US Access Board website at: ADA.gov and the Emergency Procedures for Employees with Disabilities in Office Occupancies document published by FEMA and the US Fire Administration.